Understanding Plants and Types of Soil

 By aligning planting schedules with lunar phases, growers can take advantage of nature’s subtle influences, optimizing seed germination, hydration, and nutrient uptake for thriving gardens and farms.

-Video link: https://youtu.be/59EKr_T7UQ4 Soil and Plant: Choosing the Right Ground for Growth
+Choosing the Right Ground for Growth

 The new moon marks a sacred beginning.
-In its dark silence, energy gathers—not in haste, but in preparation.
+In its dark silence, energy gathers, not in haste, but in preparation.
 This is the time when gardeners sow with intention, aligning their planting with the subtle pull of lunar gravity and sap flow.
 From day one to day five of the new moon, seedlings respond with accelerated growth, reaching upward as the moon waxes and light returns.

-In the cycle is clearly mapped:
+The cycle is clearly mapped:

 Day 1–2: Sow leafy greens like lettuce, kale, and spinach.
 These crops thrive in the early lunar pull, when moisture rises and roots settle gently.